beyondlimits/FullScreenMario/README.md

 ### Your Computer (Local)

-You may run the game through the helper UI via index.html, or directly via mario.html.
-This will run an entirely local copy of the game (note that via index.html, for security reasons, Chrome may not allow you to access the game through the Javascript console).
+Download and extract the project .zip, and open index.html in a browser.
+That's it!

 ### Your Computer (Virtual Host)

 Download and install the <a href='http://www.apachefriends.org/en/xampp.html'>*AMP stack</a> suitable for your operating system.
-Place Full Screen Mario's files in a directory somewhere under htdocs, and access it via localhost in your browser.
+Download the FullScreenMario .zip, and extract the files in a directory somewhere under htdocs.
+You'll be able to access it via http://localhost/ in your browser.

-* For example, htdocs/FSM/index.html will translate to http://localhost/FSM/
+* For example, placing the files in C:/xampp/htdocs/FSM/ will translate to http://localhost/FSM/

-Because your browser will allow AJAX requests via a server, delete the "This is an offline copy..." log message from maps.js, along with all subsequent functions (they will be loaded over-eagerly by the game).

 ### Cloud IDE